-- This is location of the financial problems in the US financial crisis. - Macro prudential policy is about preventing those problems from happening again. - But, must have a clear idea of what those problems were! - A consensus appears to have emerged: rollover crisis hypothesis. - By 2006-2007, a huge shadow banking system existed and it suffered a major run.
+- This is location of the financial problems in the US financial crisis. - Macro prudential policy is about preventing those problems from happening again. - But, must have a clear idea of what those problems were! - Begin with a little background on the origins of the crisis and Great Recession.